gaperez64/pomdps-reveal/README.md

 # POMDPs with Reveals
 This is a Python-3 implementation of algorithms for POMDPs which have the property of revealing the state every so often.
 To use the programs described below, we strongly suggest you [use a virtual environment and install the required dependencies using the provided requirements file](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

+The LTL to automata part is powered by [spot](https://spot.lre.epita.fr/).

 ## Simulating POMDPs
 You can use `sim.py` to simulate a given POMDP.
 You will have to choose